 Ultimately, a settlement for a motorcycle accident case may range from thousands to millions of dollars, depending on the factors we have mentioned.
 This is why it is important to hire an attorney with an experienced team of case handlers, doctors, and other professionals who will know the value of your case and will be able to get you the medical treatment you need and the money you deserve.

 There are many factors that could cause a motorcycle crash.
 Factors such as poor road maintenance, defective motorcycle parts, speeding, and reckless driving are just a few common reasons why motorcycle accidents happen.

 Investigating the cause of the accident will help determine liability.
 California operates under the rules of Comparative Negligence, which means that victims may still recover proper compensation even if they have a percentage of fault in the accident.

 Injured in a Motorcycle Accident?
 Call us Today!

 Have you or a loved one been the victim of a motorcycle accident?
 As the injured party, you are within your legal rights to seek compensation or file a motorcycle accident lawsuit against the at-fault driver for negligence.

-At Farahi Law Firm, our personal injury lawyers have years of experience litigating lawsuits for motorcycle accident victims.
+At Motorcyclist Attorney, our personal injury lawyers have years of experience litigating lawsuits for motorcycle accident victims.

 Not only will our motorcycle accident injury lawyer fight to get you a fair settlement for your personal property damages and injuries, but our team will also handle all of your paperwork and ensure you get the treatment you deserve from a reputable medical provider — and you won’t have to pay any expenses out of your pocket.